AlgoMaster Logo

 1. Find the most frequent character.

-2. Place it at even indices first (since it needs the most room).
+2. Place all of its copies at even indices first, since it needs the most separation.

-3. Fill all remaining characters in the remaining positions, continuing the even-then-odd pattern.
+3. Place every remaining character in the remaining slots, continuing the even-then-odd order.

 Algorithm